wangjiejacques/CodeGenerator/README.md

 }
 ```

-And also, if you don't want to use all the vars for the Equatable, just select the vars you want and click Generat... -> Equatable
+if you don't want to use all the vars for the Equatable, just select the vars you want and click Generat... -> Equatable